Macroo

 MacroFactor vs MyFitnessPal (2026): Which to Use?

-MyFitnessPal is the database-and-barcode king; MacroFactor is the algorithmic coach that recalculates your macros based on real adherence.
-Both are subscriptions — here is how to pick, plus the one-time-purchase route if you want neither.
+MyFitnessPal is the database-and-barcode king; MacroFactor is the algorithmic coach that recalculates your macros from real adherence.
+Neither is built to keep you consistent, so here is how to pick, plus the accountability-first route if that is your real problem.

 TMBy The Macroo Team··Updated ·5 min read